 Instead, use a soft CTA such as asking a question.
 For instance, you could ask, “Did you see any specific content that you liked?” or “What content did you find most helpful?”
 This technique develops relationships to increase your conversion rate.

-After you have created a lead list using search filters, above the listed contacts you will see a side-scrolling list of filters.
+After you have created a lead list using a search filter, above the listed contacts you will see a side-scrolling list of filters.
 These, in my opinion, are the most powerful filters of LinkedIn Sales Navigator for a salesperson!

 1. Those Active in the Last 30 Days